-The population samples eligible for the review include children attending regular schools in Kindergarten to grade 6 who are having academic difficulties, or are at-risk of such difficulties.
-Children attending regular private, public, and boarding primary schools are included, and children receiving special education services within these primary school settings are also included.
-Children attending special education schools outside the regular primary school setting are excluded.
-The included grades correspond roughly to primary school, defined as the first step in a three-tier educational system consisting of primary education, secondary education and tertiary or higher education.
-The number of years a child attend primary schooling varies across the OECD countries, though most often primary schooling is K-6 or K-9 after which secondary education begins (e.g. in form of high school).
+The population samples eligible for the review include students attending regular schools in grades 7-12, who are having academic difficulties, or are at-risk of such difficulties.
+Students attending regular private, public, and boarding schools are included, and students receiving special education services within these school settings are also included.
+Grades 7-12 corresponds roughly to secondary school, defined as the second step in a three-tier educational system consisting of primary education, secondary education and tertiary or higher education.
+The number of years a child attend secondary schooling varies across the

+OECD countries, though most often secondary schooling is grades 7-12 or 10-12.
 The former is the case for instance in France, Spain, Japan, UK, and most parts of Australia, and the second is the case for school systems in countries such as Italy, Turkey, Sweden and Denmark.
-In accordance with a majority of the OECD countries we define primary school as K-6, but to take account of the variation in the primary school age between OECD member countries, we include studies with a student population older than K-6 if the majority of students are in grade levels within K-6.
+We will include studies with a student population younger than 7-12 as long as the majority of the students are in grades 7-12.
 The age range included will also differ between countries, and sometimes between states within countries.
-Typically, ages range from 5-7 to 11-13.
-In some countries, Kindergarten can however refer to preschool programs outside of primary school and include ages down to 2 years.
-Interventions targeting such populations will be excluded; that is, Kindergarten must be considered a part of primary school for an intervention to be included.
+Typically, ages will range from 12-14 to 17-19.

-The eligible student population includes both students identified in the studies by their observed academic achievement (e.g., low academic test results, low grade point average or students with specific academic difficulties such as learning disabilities), and students that have been identified primarily on the basis of their educational, psychological, or social background (e.g., students from families with low socioeconomic status, students placed in care, minority students and second language learners).
+The eligible student population includes both students identified in the studies by their observed academic achievement (e.g., low academic test results, low grade point average or students with specific academic difficulties such as learning disabilities), and students that have been identified primarily on the basis of their educational, psychological, or social background (e.g., students from families with low socioeconomic status, students placed in care, students from diverse ethnic/cultural backgrounds, and second language learners).
 We will however exclude interventions targeting students with physical learning disabilities (e.g. blind students), students with dyslexia/ dyscalculia, and interventions that are specifically directed towards students with a certain neuropsychiatric disorder (e.g. autism, ADHD), as these interventions are probably very different from interventions targeting the general struggling or at-risk student population.